 Taking a cue from John Dewey’s characterization of democracy a way of life, my time spent working for (and studying) public sector organizations has led me to believe that social ills can be mitigated by ensuring public sector organizations manage information in ways that citizens can use to better their lives.
 Improved access to information cannot rectify citizens’ proclivities to bias, but it provides a useful starting point.

 On a more personal note, I have one brother and sister who live in Springfield, Missouri.
 My parents own a small artisan dairy in nearby Fordland, Missouri, while my grandparents own an auto-body repair shop.
-In my spare time I enjoy running, working out, reading long-form journalism, travel, and watching St. Louis Cardinals baseball games.
-The Chicago Cubs are absolute trash.
+In the spare time I enjoy running, working out, reading Investigative journalism, travel, and watching St. Louis Cardinals games.
+I also like to talk trash about the Chicago Cubs!